Risk for Cardiac (Heart) Problems Related to Anthracycline Chemotherapy for Childhood Cancer

 - Eating a diet high in fruits and vegetables.

-- Weight, blood pressure and cholesterol should be monitored by your medical team.
+- Having your weight, blood pressure, and cholesterol checked as needed by your medical team.

 What tests do I need for monitoring my heart health?

 There are some tests that the Children’s Oncology Group (COG) recommends once you enter “long-term follow-up.”
 This is often 2 years after finishing treatment.

 - You should have an electrocardiogram (EKG) and an echocardiogram at this time as a baseline measurement.